asg017/churro/README.md

 socket.io server on port 8888
 ```

 Sweet, your server is now running!

+### Note on Windows

+`node-pty` may requires some special depedencies on Windows - see [this](https://github.com/microsoft/node-pty#windows)
+for more info.

+### Generating tokens

-Now, to generate a token to use in the notebook:
+To generate a token to use in s notebook:

 ```bash
 ./cli.js generate [namespace] [expires]
 ```

 `[namespace]` could be any string, used so you can have multiple connections to
 different terminal processes. `[expires]` is optional, it's how long the
 token will be good for.
 For example:

 ```bash